🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't rely on Perplexity to generate code for your students' assignments; instead, use it to create challenging, realistic programming exercises that test their problem-solving skills.
+The biggest misconception is that you should use this to generate code for your students' assignments; instead, use it to create challenging, realistic programming exercises that test their problem-solving skills.

 Advanced Prompt Library